Leave-in Conditioner vs Hair Mask: What’s the Real Difference?

 Leave-in Conditioner vs Hair Mask

-What Is a Hair Conditioner?
+What Is a Leave-In Conditioner?

 What Is a Hair Mask?